4paradigm/OpenMLDB/README.md

 ## 8. Documentation

-You can find our detailed documentation here: [docs.openmldb.ai](https://docs.openmldb.ai/)
+You can find our detailed [OpenMLDB Documentation](https://docs.openmldb.ai/).

 ## 9. Roadmap